Zacks: Analysts Expect Tapestry, Inc. (NYSE:TPR) Will Announce Quarterly Sales of $1.42 Billion

-Equities research analysts expect Tapestry, Inc. (NYSE:TPR) to post sales of $1.42 billion for the current quarter, Zacks reports.
-Four analysts have made estimates for Tapestry’s earnings, with the highest sales estimate coming in at $1.44 billion and the lowest estimate coming in at $1.41 billion.
+Brokerages forecast that Tapestry, Inc. (NYSE:TPR) will announce sales of $1.42 billion for the current quarter, according to Zacks Investment Research.
+Five analysts have issued estimates for Tapestry’s earnings.
+The highest sales estimate is $1.44 billion and the lowest is $1.41 billion.
 Tapestry posted sales of $1.27 billion in the same quarter last year, which would indicate a positive year-over-year growth rate of 11.8%.
-The firm is scheduled to issue its next quarterly earnings report on Thursday, May 5th.
+The company is scheduled to announce its next quarterly earnings results on Thursday, May 5th.

-According to Zacks, analysts expect that Tapestry will report full-year sales of $0.00 for the current financial year.
-For the next fiscal year, analysts forecast that the company will report sales of $6.89 billion, with estimates ranging from $6.66 billion to $7.06 billion.
-Zacks Investment Research’s sales calculations are a mean average based on a survey of sell-side research analysts that follow Tapestry.
+According to Zacks, analysts expect that Tapestry will report full-year sales of $6.76 billion for the current financial year, with estimates ranging from $6.75 billion to $6.77 billion.
+For the next year, analysts expect that the firm will report sales of $7.06 billion, with estimates ranging from $6.85 billion to $7.21 billion.
+Zacks Investment Research’s sales calculations are an average based on a survey of sell-side research firms that follow Tapestry.

-Tapestry (NYSE:TPR) last posted its earnings results on Thursday, February 10th.
-The luxury accessories retailer reported $1.33 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $1.18 by $0.15.
-Tapestry had a return on equity of 29.73% and a net margin of 13.70%.
-The company had revenue of $2.14 billion for the quarter, compared to analysts’ expectations of $2 billion.
-During the same period last year, the business posted $1.15 earnings per share.
-The firm’s quarterly revenue was up 26.6% compared to the same quarter last year.
+Tapestry (NYSE:TPR) last issued its earnings results on Thursday, February 10th.
+The luxury accessories retailer reported $1.33 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $1.18 by $0.15.
+Tapestry had a net margin of 13.70% and a return on equity of 29.73%.
+The firm had revenue of $2.14 billion during the quarter, compared to the consensus estimate of $2 billion.
+During the same quarter in the prior year, the firm earned $1.15 earnings per share.
+The business’s quarterly revenue was up 26.6% on a year-over-year basis.

+Large investors have recently bought and sold shares of the stock.
+Confluence Wealth Services Inc. acquired a new stake in Tapestry during the 4th quarter worth approximately $33,000.
+FourThought Financial LLC acquired a new stake in Tapestry during the 3rd quarter worth approximately $40,000.
+Covestor Ltd bought a new position in Tapestry during the 4th quarter worth approximately $44,000.
+UMB Bank N A MO bought a new position in Tapestry during the 4th quarter worth approximately $58,000.
+Finally, BDO Wealth Advisors LLC raised its holdings in Tapestry by 40.1% during the 2nd quarter.
+BDO Wealth Advisors LLC now owns 1,401 shares of the luxury accessories retailer’s stock worth $61,000 after purchasing an additional 401 shares during the last quarter.
+Institutional investors and hedge funds own 87.61% of the company’s stock.

 Tapestry, Inc engages in the provision of luxury accessories and lifestyle brands.
 It operates through the following segments: Coach, Kate Spade and Stuart Weitzman.
 The Coach segment consists global sales of coach brand products to customers through coach operated stores, including the internet and concession shop-in-shops, and sales to wholesale customers, and through independent third party distributors.